Improve Email Deliverability

 Another way to ensure your subscribers recognize an email is from you is to add the name of your organization to the subject line.
 Using your organization name in both the From address and the subject line will decrease the chances your email will end up in spam folder.

 When you send out marketing emails, you often receive bounce-back messages alerting you to defunct email accounts.
 It‘s critical that you remove any bounced addresses from your mailing lists between one marketing message and the next that you send.
 Even though most email marketing systems stop sending to addresses that bounced a set number of times, a bounce rate over 20% for any single mailing can have serious consequences.
 This is because if deliverability is bad, your IP address can be put on a blocklist or even shut down.
 Don’t let that happen.
 Nip it in the bud.

 We also recommend purging old or inactive addresses from your mailing lists.
 Don’t keep those names and emails that you haven’t emailed in months.
 Don’t spend money on sending emails that aren’t even being opened.

-The same holds for those subscribers who haven’t opened your emails in months—remove them from your mailing lists.
+The same holds for those subscribers who haven’t opened your emails in months—remove them from your mailing lists using either a suppression list or more permanently, contact deletion.
 They detract from your profitability because it costs money to contact them, and they’re more likely to complain about your emails.
 With the Salesforce Marketing Cloud, you can run reports that show you which subscribers are unengaged or have not opened an email or clicked.